Los Andes, Chile: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and L. It's important that you find the necessary kind.
-Many adapters available are simply plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and L. It's important that you get the right type.
+Many adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most places.

 What to wear/what to pack: